Ivan-Korpalo/project-21/README.md

     -Output the sum for the user to see.

-7. Be ready for Aces.
+6. Be ready for Aces.

     -Aces can be either a 1 or 11

-    -User must choose upon first receiving it
+    -User and Dealer must choose upon first receiving it

     -If this is too complicated to implement, value of Ace will default to 1

+7. More to come

+    -This is a reminder that we are not finished yet.
+We must continue to add more stuff to this document.